 - high barriers to entry;

-- companies uninterested in innovations since the level of competition is low.
+- companies are not interested in innovations since the level of competition is low.

-Now that you know the advantages and disadvantages, let’s proceed to the next section to find out how an oligopoly works.
+Now that you know the advantages and disadvantages, let’s proceed to the next section to learn how an oligopoly works.

 How does an oligopoly work?

 In oligopolies, collusions are sequential.
-They are necessary to define a price or output and boost the profit.
-That’s why this market structure is somehow similar to monopoly.
-Such a market consists of only a few big companies so they collude to obtain the necessary results.
+They are necessary to define the price and output or boost the profit.
+That’s why this market structure is somehow similar to a monopoly — it consists of a few big companies that collude to obtain the necessary results.

-By increasing the price, they have the opportunity to receive higher profits and produce a smaller amount of goods.
-Yet, collusive oligopoly is risky since the most efficient companies will break ranks by reducing their prices.
+By increasing the price, they have an opportunity to receive higher profits and produce a smaller amount of goods.
+However, collusive oligopolies are risky since the most efficient companies will break ranks by reducing their prices.
 These firms break the agreement mainly to increase their market share.

-A threat of defection, a low level of coordination, and price-fixing illegal in the US are the factors that deter collusion.
-That’s why these companies often face the possibility that one of them can agree to collude and then break the agreement and undercut the revenue.
+A threat of defection, low level of coordination, and illegal price-fixing are the factors that deter collusion.
+That’s why these companies often face the possibility that one of them can agree to collude, then break the agreement, and undercut the revenue.

-Now that you know how oligopolies work, we’ll proceed to the difference between oligopoly and monopoly.
+Now that you know how this market structure works, we’ll proceed to the difference between an oligopoly and a monopoly.

-Let’s review the features of these two market systems to make the difference clear.
+Let’s review the features of these two market systems to make the difference between them clear.

 In a monopoly, there’s one dominant firm that sells goods or provides services.
 A company in this market structure has enough authority and power to prevent competitors from entering the marketplace.
-There might be various reasons that make it difficult to enter the industry: technology, patents, government regulation, or capital requirements.
+There might be various reasons that make it difficult to enter the industry, such as technology, patents, government regulation, or capital requirements.

 In a monopoly, we can find only one seller, a price maker that can set high prices and reduce the choice for customers.
 Nevertheless, buyers will pay the price if there are no substitutes available.

-Let’s move to the next section where we’ll walk you through the types of oligopoly.
+Let’s move to the next section, where we’ll walk you through the types of an oligopoly.

-Further, we’ll review four main types of oligopolies based on the relationships between companies within the market:
+Further, we’ll review four main types of this marketing structure based on the relationships between companies within the market:

-- perfect is when companies offer homogenous products (for example, steel and aluminum industry);
+- perfect oligopoly implies that companies offer homogenous products (for example, steel and aluminum industry);

-- imperfect is when firms manufacture differentiated products (for instance, soft drinks and cigarettes);
+- imperfect oligopoly means that firms manufacture differentiated products (for instance, soft drinks and cigarettes);

-- collusive is when companies cooperate in setting the price and output;
+- collusive oligopoly requires companies to cooperate in setting the price and output;

-- non-collusive is when firms within an oligopoly market compete with each other.
+- non-collusive oligopoly appears when firms within an oligopoly market compete with each other.

 Next, we’ll discuss the pricing strategies of oligopolies.
 So let’s dive in.

-Companies in oligopolies can use predatory pricing which means keeping prices very low that can sometimes even be under the full cost of production.
+Companies in oligopolies can use predatory pricing, which means keeping prices very low, sometimes even under the full cost of production.
 This strategy is used to force competitors out of the market.
 Besides, firms also implement a limit-pricing strategy to hinder new companies from entering the market.
 In this scenario, firms reduce the price sufficiently and make it unprofitable for other players to enter.

 You can also encounter cost-plus pricing in this market structure.
-It’s a strategy in which the price of a good is defined by adding a specific mark-up to a product's unit cost.
-It is useful for firms that manufacture different products and for oligopolies since the few companies that dominate in the market often share the same expenses.
+It’s a strategy in which the price of a good is defined by adding a specific mark-up to a product’s unit cost.
+It is useful for oligopolies and firms that manufacture different products since a few companies that dominate the market often share the same expenses.
 One of the examples is petrol retailers.
 Nevertheless, there is always a risk because competitors can adopt a more flexible method to obtain a bigger market share.

-To compete in the oligopoly market, you should know the main peculiarities of this market system which we’ll discuss next.
+If you want to compete in an oligopoly market, you should know the main peculiarities of this market system, which we’ll discuss next.

 The interdependence that exists within an oligopoly determines the way companies compete.
-The decisions on price and output of the firms within this market system depend on the behavior of other companies.
-Businesses that operate under the rules of oligopoly can’t act independently.
-They usually take into account the actions of their closest rivals when making decisions.
+The decisions on the price and output of the firms within this market system depend on the behavior of other companies.
+Businesses that operate under the rules of an oligopoly can’t act independently.
+They usually take into account the actions of their closest competitors when making decisions.

-Let’s take Texaco that operates in petrol retailing, for example.
+Let’s take Texaco, a company that operates in petrol retailing, for example.
 Say, the company wants to get a bigger market share by cutting down the price.
-If the company’s competitors Shell and BP find out about this fact, they can reduce prices as well.
+If their competitors Shell and BP find out about this, they can reduce their prices as well.

-The way firms compete in an oligopoly depends on the company’s objectives, the nature of goods or services, and the contestability of the market.
-Some firms compete on price, others on the quality of their products.
+The way firms compete in an oligopoly depends on their objectives, the nature of their goods or services, and the contestability of the market.
+Some firms compete on the price, and others try to enhance the quality of their products.

 When trying to demonstrate their benefits to the leads and customers, oligopolists prefer to implement non-price competition.
 It involves distinguishing products or services to increase sales by using methods other than price.

-Now that you know how companies compete, it’s time to find out how to enter this market.
+Now that you know how companies compete, it’s time to discover how to enter this market.

-Oligopolists always maintain their dominance in a market which makes it hard for new players to enter.
-Oligopolies have high barriers to entry.
-This means that many obstacles hinder new players from joining the industry.
-When giving a thought to entering this market structure, there will be barriers such as economies of scale and patents, government regulations, and expensive technology.
+Oligopolists always maintain their dominance in the market and establish high barriers to entry, which makes it hard for new players to enter.
+When giving a thought to entering this market structure, remember that there will be hinders, such as economies of scale and patents, government regulations, and expensive technology.
 Companies need to overcome these and other challenges if they want to be a part of an oligopoly.

-Nowadays you can find different oligopolies in various industries.
-If you are curious about corporations that belong to this market structure, we’ll walk you through some of them.
+Nowadays, you can find different oligopolies in various industries.
+If you are curious about corporations that belong to specific market structures, we’ll walk you through some of them.

 - Entertainment.
-Hollywood with its movie production studios has been an oligopoly for a long time.
+Hollywood and its movie production studios have been an oligopoly for a long time.
 Disney, Warner Bros.
 Pictures, Universal, and Sony are the biggest movie studios based on their market share.

 - Airlines.
-The airline industry of the United States can be also referred to as an oligopoly since four main domestic airlines dominate in the market.
+The airline industry in the United States can also be referred to as an oligopoly since four leading domestic airlines dominate the market.
 They are American Airlines, Delta Air Lines, Southwest Airlines, and United Airlines.

 - Search engines.
 People use search engines every day for their personal needs.
 There are around ten most popular search engines in the world.
 However, only a few of them dominate the market.
 The two major search engines are Google and Bing.
-Google is a leader among search engines and undoubtedly the most popular search engine.
-In February 2021, Google had 86.6% of the search market share.
-To compare, Bing had 6.7%.
+Google is a leader among search engines and the most popular search engine.
+In February 2021, Google had 86.6% of the search market share, while Bing had 6.7%.

 - Social media.
 As of 2021, there are 3.96 billion users of social media worldwide.
-Today, we can’t even imagine our lives without the main social media platforms like Facebook, Instagram, and Twitter.
-The market is dominated by the mentioned channels.
+Today, we can’t even imagine our lives without social media platforms that dominate the market like Facebook, Instagram, and Twitter.
 Facebook is considered the world’s biggest social media platform because it has 2.45 billion monthly active users.

 - Automobile manufacturers.
-Although the world knows dozens of automobile manufacturers and people can choose any, in the US the situation is quite different.
-General Motors, Ford Motor Company, and Stellantis North America are the largest automakers.
-They represent an oligopoly.
+Although the world knows dozens of automobile manufacturers, and people can choose any of them, the situation is quite different in the US.
+General Motors, Ford Motor Company, and Stellantis North America are the largest automakers that represent an oligopoly.

 You can see the examples of oligopolies in your everyday life: platforms you use for communication, operating systems of the smartphones or laptops you buy, search engines you know.
 Now you can easily distinguish this market structure from others.

-- The article “What is an Oligopoly?” defines the term and explains how oligopolies work.
+- This article defines the term and explains how oligopolies work.

-- The article “What Are Current Examples of Oligopolies?” provides readers with current examples.
+- This article provides readers with current examples.